romi/libromi/arduino_libraries/RomiSerial/docs/Readme.md

 * The number of arguments should be less or equal to 12.
 * The arguments should be integers with a value between -32768 and 32767.
 * It is possible to one, and only one, string as an argument.

+Also, the total length of the message cannot exceed 58 bytes.
+This is due to the limited size of the buffer on the Arduino.

 The number of expected arguments for each opcode will be coded also on the Arduino side.
 More on that below.